CatchemAL/Doddle/README.md

 ## Coming soon
 - Add an `explain` feature to show what the solver is thinking
-- An improved UI (console based) for evade
-  - The user needs an interactive keyboard to remember what they've already played
-- Proper setup of CI/CD and containerisation
-  - To check deployment on UNIX based systems
+- Proper setup of CI/CD and containerisation to check deployment on UNIX based systems
 - Optional search-depth arguments for deep-dive searches
   - Performance needs to be assessed.
   - Hopefully results in interesting pairs of moves.